mykle1/MMM-PC-Stats/README.md

 ## MMM-PC-Stats

 Designed for PC boards.
 Retrieves the CPU name, amount of total RAM and Free Ram, and identifies the CPU and the CPU load by percentage, per core.
+Tested on ubuntu OS.

 ## Initial version.
 Expect more options.